 The decision-making process of a voter is tied with their perception and desires.
 It is often not a logical path of

-This is done through the use of voter communication material like speeches, literature and mail addressed to the voter.
+This is done through the use of voter communication material like speeches, literature, mail and texts addressed to the voter.
 All these communication methods have to stick to a single message.

 - Security from human (crime, terrorism) and natural elements (global warming, environmental destruction)

 - State of living and healthcare